-UEM is the latest in a series of mobile security management tools—tools that emerged and evolved in response to the changing relationship between organizations, employees, mobile devices and working styles over the last two decades.
+UEM is the latest in a series of mobile security management tools, which are tools that emerged and evolved in response to the changing relationship between organizations, employees, mobile devices and working styles over the last two decades.

 MDM was an acceptable mobile management solution until smartphones became so popular that employees wanted to use their personal smartphones for work (instead of carrying both a work and a personal device).
 BYOD was born.
 And soon, employees bristled at surrendering total control of their personal phones and personal data to MDM.

 A new solution, mobile application management (MAM), emerged.
 Instead of focusing on management control of the entire mobile device, MAM focused on app management.
-With MAM, administrators could take total control over corporate apps and the corporate data associated with them; they could also exercise just enough control over employees’ personal apps to protect corporate data, without touching or even seeing employees’ personal data.
+With MAM, administrators might take total control over corporate apps and the corporate data associated with them; they might also exercise enough control over employees’ personal apps to protect corporate data, without touching or even seeing employees’ personal data.

 But MAM solutions also found their limits, most of which resulted from their sheer inability to keep pace with the explosion of new apps employees might add to their iOS or Android devices.
 In response, vendors combined MDM, MAM and some related tools to create enterprise mobility management (EMM) suites.
 EMM provided the corporate data security of MDM, the superior employee experience of MAM, and management and security control over all devices used outside of the office—not only smartphones, but off-site laptops and PCs too.

 EMM left one final endpoint management gap (and potential security vulnerability).
-Because it didn’t offer capabilities for managing on-site end-user devices, it required administrators to use separate tools and policies for on-site and off-site device management and security.
-This created additional work, confusion and opportunity for error—at right about the same time that more employers were trying to let more employees work from home.
+Because it didn’t offer capabilities for managing onsite end-user devices, it required administrators to use separate tools and policies for onsite and off-site device management and security.
+This created more work, confusion and opportunity for error, right about the same time that more employers were trying to let more employees work from home.

-UEM tools work across all PC and mobile operating systems including Apple iOS and MacOS, Google ChromeOS and Android, Linux, and Microsoft Windows.
-(Some solutions may also support the Blackberry OS and Windows Phone mobile operating systems.)
-Many UEM solutions also support printers and other end-user IoT devices, smartwatches and other wearables, virtual reality headsets, virtual assistants—anything that an employee or business partner might use to connect to the network and get work done.
+UEM tools work across all PC and mobile operating systems including Apple iOS and MacOS, Google ChromeOS and Android, Linux® and Microsoft Windows.
+(Some solutions might also support the BlackBerry OS and Windows phone mobile operating systems.)
+Many UEM solutions also support printers and other end-user IoT devices, smartwatches and other wearables, virtual reality headsets and virtual assistants to anything that an employee or business partner might use to connect to the network and get work done.